Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 There are few foods as delicious as freshly baked bread with its enchanting aroma, crispy crust, and soft fluffy interior.
 But unless you plan on eating the whole loaf right away, keeping bread fresh and crispy might pose a challenge.

 Loaves made without sugar or fat, such as sourdough, baguette, or ciabatta, can dry out within a day or two.
-They will become stale, hard, and lose their flavor.
+They will become stale, and hard, and lose their flavor.

 There are several techniques you can use, depending on the type of bread and when you are planning to eat it.